Sonnet 383

 Ashes to ashes, dust to dust presumed;

-For what to profit when black hate’s exhumed?
+Yet what to gain when hate by hate’s exhumed?

 © Loubert S Suddaby.
 All Rights Reserved.